Meet the Ghanaian Author Documenting the History of African Designers

-We spoke with Kenneth Kweku Nimo, the author of Africa In Fashion: Luxury, Craft and Textile Heritage, about telling the history of the most accomplished designers from Africa.
+We spoke with Ken Kweku Nimo, the author of Africa In Fashion: Luxury, Craft and Textile Heritage, about telling the history of the most accomplished designers from Africa.

-Ken Kweku Nimo is a Ghana-born, South Africa-based fashion author and researcher who’s been hugely influenced by the ample and immersive cultural scenes in the continent.
-He completed a first degree in Economics and Statistics, before starting a fashion-related business, and then establishing a digitized shop where he serviced schools and other institutions.
+Ken Kweku Nimo is a Ghanaian fashion author and researcher who’s been hugely influenced by the ample and immersive cultural scenes in the continent.
+He completed a first degree in Economics and Statistics, before establishing a screen printing and digital embroidery business.

 Seeking more challenging feats, Nimo went on to do his honors in a research-based fashion program, Fashion Merchandising at the then LISOF, now called STADIO.
 Since then, he’s gone on to work in fashion spaces like luxury flagship store Luminance and menswear brand Odrin.
 Through working in these spaces — and seeing glaring disparities between stocked international brands and local brands — Nimo asked questions that led him further down his education, where he obtained a Master's degree in Fashion Design from the University of Johannesburg.